fenjaWagner/Anwendungspraktikum-SS24/README.md

                 }

 ```
-* **Add new images:** To add new images of a new person, add the identity code into the lists of the game modes the person should appear in.
-Then add the following to the identity_pic dict in the [image item dict](src/image_item.txt)
+* **Add new images:** To add new images of a new person, add the identity identifier into the lists of the game modes the person should appear in.
+Then add the following to the identity_pic dict in the [image item dict](src/image_item.txt):
 ```
 <identity code>  : [<image_1_name>, <image_2_name>]
 ```